tehgreatdoge/Gems-Serverpack/README.md

 `grunt` <br>
 This will use babel to build the scripts in /src and copy all the relevant files to the instanceFolder defined in localConfig.json<br>
-`grunt dist` <br>
+`grunt dist <target>` <br>
-This will use babel to build the scripts in /src, copy all the relevant files to dist/curseforge and dist/modrinth, and make the appropriate platform-specific changes
+This will use babel to build the scripts in /src, copy all the relevant files to dist/curseforge and dist/modrinth (or the target), and make the appropriate platform-specific changes
+## Updating Dev Instance After Modlist Changes
+(read todo first)<br>
+To update your dev instance after modlist changes you must first build dist and then you can load the instance into your preferred launcher.